locize/blog/source/_posts/website-localization.md

 Understanding the language is frequently insufficient, because people will not buy from a webpage in English if it is not their first language.
 The material must reflect all of their familiar conditions, not just the language.

 ### Best practices

 ➡️ More about the topic?
 Check the [website-internationalization-best practices](../website-internationalization-best-practices/)

+The article highlights effective practices for companies entering foreign markets and requiring website translation.
+There is a significant distinction between translation and localization.
+With these ideas, you may save a lot of money and time when your website becomes internationally.
+Furthermore, the best practices article provides a system for translating content and managing these translations.

 ![Create considerable brand awareness](establish.webp)